Preorientations of the derived motivic multiplicative group: Model structures for algebras over operads in symmetric spectra and applications

 \begin{theorem} The category $\SpC$ abmits a model structure with the weak equivalences being the stable motivic equivalences and cofibrations being the motivic flat cofibrations.
 This model structure is simplicial, monoidal and proper, and we call it the {\it flat stable model structure}.
-There is a {\it positive} variant which enjoys the same properties (including the pushout product axiom), except that the motivic sphere spectrum is not flat positive cofibrant. \end{theorem} \proof To establish the flat and the flat positive model structure, there are various possible proofs.
-The first one is to directly generalize the corresponding results of \cite{Sh}.
-When adapting her definition of $I'$ and $J'$ to the motivic case, one must work with our above sets $I$ and $J$, of course.
+There is also a {\it positive flat stable model structure} having the same stable weak equivalences and which enjoys the same properties (including the pushout product axiom), except that the motivic sphere spectrum is not flat positive cofibrant. \end{theorem} \proof To establish the flat and the flat positive model structure, there are various possible proofs.
+We proceed roughly by generalizing the corresponding results of \cite{Sh}, see however the remark in parenthesis at the end of the proof.
+When adapting Shipley's definition of $I'$ and $J'$ to the motivic case, one must work with our above sets $I$ and $J$, of course.
 An alternative reference for \cite[Proposition 1.2]{Sh} which generalizes to the motivic case is \cite{DK}, see also \cite[Proposition 3.1.9]{Re}.
 The proof of \cite[Proposition 1.3]{Sh} goes through in the motivic case as well.
 Note that the model category on equivariant simplicial presheaves one obtains is left proper.
-(With a bit more work, one may also show that the proof of right properness of \cite[Lemma 5.5.3 (2)]{HSS} generalizes to the motivic case, using that the final argument carries over as the ${\bf A}^1$-local model structure on $\SC$ is right proper by \cite[Theorem A.5]{Ja}, and that the proofs of \cite[Theorem 3.1.14 and Lemma 3.4.15]{HSS} do carry over.
-We don't need this here, but later in the proof of Theorem \ref{poscomm}.
-Alternatively, one may deduce the motivic version of \cite[Proposition 1.3]{Sh} from Proposition 1.2 of loc.cit using Hirschorn's \cite{Hi2} or Smith's \cite{Ba} generalization of Bousfield localization.
+Alternatively, one may deduce the motivic version of \cite[Proposition 1.3]{Sh} from Proposition 1.2 of loc. cit. using Hirschorn's \cite{Hi2} or Smith's \cite{Ba} generalization of Bousfield localization.